httpwg/http-extensions/draft-ietf-httpbis-rfc6265bis.md

     1. Let the domain-attribute be the empty string.

+8. If the domain-attribute contains a character that is not in the range of {{USASCII}}
+    characters, abort these steps and ignore the cookie entirely.

-8. If the user agent is configured to reject "public suffixes" and the domain-attribute is a public suffix:
+9. If the user agent is configured to reject "public suffixes" and the domain-attribute is a public suffix:

     1. If the domain-attribute is identical to the canonicalized